 (a) the Schedule; or

-(b) an Order made by the Governor and published in the Government Gazette or an order made by the Governor amending or in substitution or in such an Order and published in the Government Gazette.
+(b) an Order made by the Governor and published in the Government Gazette or an Order made by the Governor amending or in substitution for such an Order and published in the Government Gazette.

 [Section 7C inserted by No. 85 of 1987 s.
 6.]